feddieminas/flask_basket_players/README.md

 ## Testing

 - Used Python unittest module framework to test :
-  - flask login view succesfully registered
+  - flask insert_login view succesfully signed up, logged in and logout
   - custom functions for checking input fields (check values are correct) and select columns (for no duplicated selections and inserting defaults if intentional field(s) are empty)
-  - Name field is one rather than two (First Name, Surname), thus we test assumptions of a user entering the name by either inserting the surname or inserting both name and surname
+  - Name field inserted is a single one rather than two (First Name, Surname), thus we test assumptions of a user entering the name by either inserting the surname or inserting both name and surname.
-    - A sub function is to check the MongoDB whether a current Name written the same way exists with max having one spelling error
+    - A sub function is to check the MongoDB whether a current Name field written the same way exists with max having one spelling error

 ----

 Encountered issues:

+- Login and Sessions
+- python to js transfer data, ensuring that will account for all records listed
+- d3.js chart and labels orientation
 - Dealing with horizontal table scrolling and adjust to its window size
-- d3.js chart and labels orientation
-- python to js transfer data, ensuring that will account for all records listed

 ## Deployment